Fabrizio Scaccia: Early life

 In football, he earned first-team all-state honors which included playing in the state's Outback Bowl as a senior, where he kicked a 51-yard field goal that broke the school's distance record (previously held by his older brother Massimo), and set another record with 35 of 38 kickoffs recorded as touchbacks.
 In soccer, he was named first-team All-American.

 After graduating high school, Scaccia received a football scholarship offer from the University of South Carolina, but turned it down after his mother was in a serious car accident and required his care.

-Amateur career
+Semi-pro career

 Fort Pierce Fire

 From 2005 to 2007, Scaccia played with the Fort Pierce Fire in the South States Football League (SSFL) as their starting placekicker and punter.

 Treasure Coast Bobcats

 He played for the Treasure Coast Bobcats of the Florida Football Alliance (FFA) from 2007 to 2009.
 On March 29, 2009, Scaccia kicked a 68-yard field goal, which tied him for the second-longest kick of all-time and the longest ever without the use of a kicking tee.
 Scaccia also made field goals from 66 yards and 62 yards (62 wiped out by penalty) in 2009.

 He was National Minor League Player of the Year, an All-Star team selection for the FFA both seasons, and was elected to the Minor League Hall of Fame.